Christianity in the modern era: Orthodoxy under Ottoman rule

 However, these rights and privileges (see Dhimmitude), including freedom of worship and religious organisation, were often established in principle but seldom corresponded to reality.
 The legal privileges of the patriarch and the Church depended, in fact, on the whim and mercy of the Sultan and the Sublime Porte, while all Christians were viewed as little more than second-class citizens.
 Moreover, Turkish corruption and brutality were not a myth.
 That it was the "infidel" Christian who experienced this more than anyone else is not in doubt.
 Nor were pogroms of Christians in these centuries unknown (see Greco-Turkish relations).
-Devastating, too, for the Church was the fact that it could not bear witness to Christ.
+Devastating, too, for the Church was that it could not bear witness to Christ.
 Missionary work among Moslems was dangerous and indeed impossible, whereas conversion to Islam was entirely legal and permissible.
 Converts to Islam who returned to Orthodoxy were put to death as apostates.
 No new churches could be built and even the ringing of church bells was prohibited.
 Education of the clergy and the Christian population either ceased altogether or was reduced to the most rudimentary elements.